accentient/universal/README.md

-# universal
+# Universal shared components

-Sample shared components used in class
+This repository contains sample shared components for use with Accentient's DevOps classes.